Leila Negra

-Leila Negra, the stage name of Marie Nejar (born March 20, 1930), is an Afro-German singer and actress.
+Marie Nejar (20 March 1930 – 11 May 2025), known professionally as Leila Negra was a German singer and actress of African descent.
 She began her career as a child film actor in the 1940s, became a singer after World War II, and left performing in the late 1950s to become a nurse.

-Family and early childhood
+Background

-She was born Marie Nejar in Mülheim an der Ruhr, Germany.
+Leila Negra was born Marie Nejar in Mülheim an der Ruhr, Germany, on 20 March 1930.
 Her father was a black sailor out of Liverpool, England, who originally came from Ghana; he saw his daughter only a few times.
 Her mother, Cécilie, was the daughter of a white German woman and a creole man from the island of Martinique.
 Cécilie was initially disowned by her family on account of her interracial relationship.
 She concealed her pregnancy from her family and placed Marie in an orphanage when she was born.
 When Marie was three years old, Cécilie removed her from the orphanage and they moved to Hamburg to be near Cécilie's mother, with whom Cécilie had reconciled.
 Cécilie, who worked as a musician, bled to death following an abortion when Marie was 10 years old and Marie was then cared for by her maternal grandmother.

 Marie grew up in the Hamburg docklands neighbourhood of St. Pauli.
 When the National Socialists came to power, she was exposed to hostility because of her dark skin.
 Due to the Nuremberg Race Laws of 1935, she was unable to finish her education and instead had to do forced labour in a factory.
 By her own account, she survived the early years of Nazism with the help of sympathetic people in her community, including some of the local policemen; later her appearances in Nazi propaganda films offered some protection.

+Nejar died in Hamburg on 11 May 2025, at the age of 95.